Tomáš Sršeň

-Tomáš "Vosa" Sršeň (born August 25, 1966) is a former Czechoslovakian professional ice hockey left wing who played two games in the National Hockey League for the Edmonton Oilers during the 1990–91 season.
+Tomáš Sršeň (born 25 August 1966) is a Czech former professional ice hockey left wing who played two games in the National Hockey League for the Edmonton Oilers during the 1990–91 season.
 The rest of his career, which lasted from 1984 to 2011, was mainly spent in the Czech Republic.
 Internationally Sršeň played for the Czech national team at several international tournaments, including the 1994 Winter Olympics.